 - Global Education Events Calendar – “A list of global education related events and celebrations taking place around the world.
 You will find celebrations, conferences, Twitter chats, and more.”

 - Lucy Gray’s Global Resources Notebook on Evernote – Lucy keeps adding information to this notebook.
 Viewable without joining Evernote.

 - Traveling this year?
 Use twitter or other methods to connect with colleagues in the place you’re visiting.
-Take a day of your holiday to meet with colleagues.
+Take a few hours out of your holiday to meet with colleagues.
 I’ve done this a number of times and many of the educators I’ve met with have become valued friends & colleagues.

 - ISTE Global Collaboration Network – “The Global Collaborations Network promotes digital technologies for connecting and collaborating beyond the classroom walls.
 The Global Collaboration Network offers best-practice curriculum design to embed global learning experiences into everyday teaching.
 The community shares tools and methods, curriculum developments, and opportunities for collaborations.”

 - List Of Global Educators And Organizations To Follow On Twitter

 - Fulbright Teacher Exchange – This program seeks to promote mutual understanding among teachers, their schools and communities in the U.S. and abroad.
 Short term (2-6 week) and long term (3-6 month) opportunities.
 Oh how I wish I qualified for this program!!

 - International Study and Overseas Teaching Resources – List of other international opportunities (National Education Association)